How can I collect feedback when my patients are too young to respond?

 - have patients who are infants, children or young people

 - have patients who can't give you feedback themselves.

 Key points to consider

-- It’s important to collect and reflect on patient feedback for revalidation, whatever your role or specialty.
+- It’s important to reflect on patient feedback for revalidation, whatever your role or specialty.
 If you see a small number of patients, or patients who can’t give you feedback because of their age, you should still assume you have to collect patient feedback and consider how best you can do this.

 Dr Jez is an Associate Specialist in neonatology working in an NHS hospital.
 She works in a low dependency unit supervising transitional neonatal care and provides neonatal support to the special care baby unit (SCBU).

 Her role is focused on inpatient care with the occasional outpatient clinic.
-Because of the age of her patients, Dr Jez has to ask parents or carers for feedback.
+Because of the age of her patients, Dr Jez has to ask their parents or carers for feedback.

 Gathering enough feedback is challenging due to the low turnover of patients receiving inpatient care.
 On the postnatal ward Dr Jez sees approximately two to three patients per day, and on the SCBU approximately ten new patients per week.
 She finds it challenging to ask parents for feedback who have received upsetting news.

 How the doctor met our requirements